CedricL46/Oracle-ADF-and-JSF-Utils-libraries/README.md

 # Oracle-ADF-and-JSF-Utils-libraries
-General useful static utilities functions for Oracle ADF and JSF
+ADFUtils and JSFUtils are two libraries of must use functions to use in Oracle ADF applications.

 Original library authors are : Duncan Mills, Steve Muench and Ric Smith.
 They were last updated in 2007.